sergey-koba-mobidev/university-journal/README.md

 - Managing Labs, Lectures, Modules, Exams

 TODO:
-- statistics (results of discipline, weights for labs, lectures etc...)
+- Statistics (results of discipline, weights for labs, lectures etc...)
 - Students can have only 1 group.
-But they should be a part of a lot of groups.
+But they should be a part of a lot of groups. (create many to many and refactor)
+- A student view.
+- Add a teacher an ability to create groups and students.